MercurialJD/Pintos/README.md

 ## Implementation

-You can find the documents of the four projects in the corresponding folders.
+You can find the design documents (Markdown version) of the four projects in the corresponding folders.